 PhD Curriculum

-The PhD curriculum is designed to provide advanced training in HDFS.
-Whether our graduates end up in academic or applied settings, we prepare them for work that includes independent research, outreach, and teaching.
 Students who are admitted to the PhD program are expected to have completed a research-based master’s thesis prior to admission or to complete the requirements for our MS degree as part of their PhD curriculum.
-Student who apply to our PhD program with a master’s degree that does not include an empirical thesis will need to complete a pre-doctoral research project prior to taking the doctoral preliminary exam.
+Students who apply to our PhD program with a master’s degree that does not include an empirical thesis will need to complete a pre-doctoral research project prior to taking the doctoral preliminary exam.
 PhD students must take a proseminar in HDFS and three courses in human development and family theory.
 Students choose additional HDFS graduate courses to fill out their major area of concentration.

-There is also a methodology core requirement of one course in advanced statistics and one course in advanced research methods.
-These advanced methodology courses are beyond those required for the MS. In addition, all students must complete 10 credits in a minor concentration area.
 Full-time students can expect at least three years of work toward the PhD after the requirements for the MS are met.
 Students take their preliminary exam after completing their required course work (usually at the end of their second year).
 This exam requires students to use their knowledge and skills regarding theory, research methodology, and the student’s substantive areas of interest.
 Upon completion of the preliminary exam, the student must prepare a dissertation proposal.
 All students are required to complete a dissertation and defend it in a final oral examination.
-Within the PhD program, students may choose to focus on preparation for an applied career by tailoring their program to emphasize such areas as applied research, prevention science, family policy, program development and evaluation, community development, or public policy.

 Methodological Orientation